Point Cook Road and Sneydes Road intersection upgrade

 This T-intersection is made up of two roads—Point Cook Road, which is an arterial road and Sneydes Road, which is a local road.

-Currently, drivers are waiting long periods to turn right onto Point Cook Road from Sneydes Road due to large traffic volumes, making it difficult and unsafe for everyone attempting to turn into constantly flowing traffic.
-This also causes traffic to bank up and creates congestion during peak hours.
+Before the intersection upgrade, drivers were waiting long periods to turn right onto Point Cook Road from Sneydes Road due to large traffic volumes, making it difficult and unsafe for everyone attempting to turn into constantly flowing traffic.
+This caused traffic to bank up and created congestion during peak hours.

 Point Cook and Sneydes Roads connect the community to the Princes Freeway, other Western suburbs, many schools and childcare centres and the large Sanctuary Lakes Shopping Precinct.